actions/checkout/README.md

     # the input `ssh-known-hosts` to configure additional hosts.
     # Default: true
     ssh-strict: ''

+    # The user to use when connecting to the remote SSH host.
+By default 'git' is used.
+    ssh-user: ''

     # Whether to configure the token or SSH key with the local git config
     # Default: true